songlinxu/MiniHuman-Toolkit/README.md

 ## Introduction
 MiniHuman aims to leverage SOTA AI models (LLM agents, RL agents, etc), sensing, and intervention techniques to simulate both **human mind** (mental behaviors) and **physical behaviors**, to support AI and HCI applications in **education**, **health**, **recommendation**, **user experience**, and **human augmentation**.

+## News

+More models, behaviors, environments, and applications will be released soon!

 ## Applications

 ### Education